-How to find words in a Polish dictionary: if you encountered łokci in your readings and went to look it up in the dictionary, you would not find it: łokci is an inflected form.
-Using SJP, you will trace inflected forms of words back to their base, dictionary-heading form.
-By entering łokci into the SJP search field, you will discover that the word in question is łokieć; from there, you may now perform a dictionary search.
-You may enter any class of word into the SJP search field.
+How to find words in a Polish dictionary: if the learner encountered łokci in his readings and went to look it up in the dictionary, he would not find it: łokci is an inflected form.
+By using SJP, he will trace inflected forms of words back to their base, dictionary-heading form.
+By entering łokci into the SJP search field, he will discover that the word in question is łokieć; from there, he may now perform a dictionary search.
+Any class of word may be entered into the SJP search field.

 Polish grammar and pronunciation

 Learn the Polish alphabet and how to pronounce the letters on culture.pl or Wikipedia.
-To consult declensions, try odmiana.net, or Wikisłownik and Wiktionary (if you cannot find what you are looking for in the one wiki, you may yet find it in the other).
+To consult declensions, try odmiana.net, or Wikisłownik and Wiktionary.
 A certain number of declensions are available here through the notes on my site; I am always adding new declensions and aim to have presented a decent number of them with time.
 For verb conjugations, try Cooljugator, bab.la, Verbix.

-To learn the grammar of Polish itself, I recommend choosing a text (preferably one for which you are able to obtain both a Polish version and a version in your language) and analysing the language of it on your own; if you work your way through the text of the Bible (see below), the grammar of Polish will progressively reveal itself to you and you will not remain perpetually at a beginner’s level, for you will have a great deal of material with which to work across the years.
+To learn the grammar of Polish itself, I recommend choosing a text (preferably one for which the learner is able to obtain both a Polish version and a version in his language) and analysing the language of it on one’s own; if the learner were to work his way through the text of the Bible (see below), the grammar of Polish would progressively reveal itself to him and he would not remain perpetually at a beginner’s level, for he would have a great deal of material with which to work across the years.